Eyes turn to 2017 for growth as the IPO market still reels from uncertainty in 2016

 US IPO market poised for growth in 2017

-This year was the slowest year for IPO activity since the global financial crisis in 2009.
+Uncertainty dictated strategic transactions in the US in 2016.
+This year was the weakest for IPO activity since the global financial crisis in 2009.
 Compared with 2015, deal volume decreased by 36% with 112 IPOs, while capital raised was down 37% with US$21.3b.
 Financial sponsor-backed IPOs continue to drive the market, representing 56% of US new listings and 64% of proceeds in 2016.
 Companies that have come to public markets this year have performed well, currently trading on average 17.6% above their debut prices.

 Jackie Kelley, EY Americas IPO Leader, said: